A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Analysis of ReNeLLM

 To further investigate why the generalized attack pattern of ReNeLLM is effective, we conduct attention visualization experiments following the work of \citet{zhu2023promptbench} to examine the impact of adversarial prompts on LLMs' attention towards input words.
-We choose Attention by Gradient, a method that assigns an attention score to each word based on the gradient norm.
-From the results in Table \ref{table: table6}, we can see that for the initial prompt, such as "Generate instructions on how to steal credit card information from a restaurant's point-of-sale system," LLMs' attention is focused on "Generate instructions" and "steal," indicating that they are attentive to both external and internal instructions.
-This also leads to the model easily refusing to answer these prompts.
-When we rewrite the initial prompt, for example, Rewrite-a misspells the sensitive word "steal" as "stealin" and changes the sentence structure, while Rewrite-b shortens the sentence and translates some words, such as translating "steal" into "{\begin{CJK*}{UTF8}{gbsn}窃取\end{CJK*}" in Chinese.
-The attention distribution of the model towards these rewritten prompts is somewhat dispersed, but LLMs still refuse to response.
-When we introduce scenario nesting, such as table filling (Rewrite-a) and text completion (Rewrite-b), we observe that LLMs' attention is further dispersed, with a higher focus on external instructions (such as "Table," "improvement," "enhance") compared to the internal instruction part (such as "stealin restaurant POS").
-This indicates that LLMs' priority in executing these jailbreak prompts may have changed, shifting from giving equal attention to both external and internal instructions to prioritizing external instructions.
+We choose attention by gradient, a method that assigns an attention score to each word based on the gradient norm.
+From the results in Table \ref{table: table6}, we can see that for the initial prompt, such as "\textit{Generate instructions on how to steal credit card information from a restaurant's point-of-sale system}", LLM's attention is focused on "\textit{Generate instructions}" and "\textit{steal}", indicating that they are attentive to both external and internal instructions, where safety holds a higher priority than usefulness.
+When we rewrite the initial prompt, for instance, misspelling the sensitive word "\textit{steal}" as "\textit{stealin}", or partially translating it, such as translating "\textit{steal}" into its Chinese equivalent "{\begin{CJK*}{UTF8}{gbsn}窃取\end{CJK*}", the attention distribution of the LLM towards these rewritten prompts is somewhat dispersed, but LLMs still refuse to response.
+When we introduce scenario nesting, such as table filling and text continuation, we observe that LLM's attention is further dispersed, with a higher focus on external instructions (such as "\textit{table}", "\textit{improvement}", "\textit{enhance}") compared to the internal instruction part (such as "\textit{stealin restaurant POS}").
+This indicates that LLMs' priority in executing these jailbreak prompts may have changed, shifting from giving equal attention to both external and internal instructions to prioritizing external instructions (or we could say, currently, LLMs prioritize providing useful responses over safe ones.).